ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ### CommitResponse {#pp-cli-commit-response}

 The `CommitResponse` struct is contains an opaque set of bytes that correspond to some state that the server has generated.
-How this sequence of bytes is generated corresponds to the ciphersuite and whether the server is stateful or not.
+The structure and format of this value is implementation specific depending on whether the server is stateful.

 ~~~
 struct {